globus/globus-sdk-python/docs/user_guide/usage_patterns/client_identities/index.rst

 Once it is so registered, such a client will have an ID and secret, which can be passed into interfaces in the SDK.
-The client credentials (ID and secret) are used to get tokens to power interactions with Globus APIs, and SDK tools will automatically cache and reload these tokens appropriately.
+The client credentials (ID and secret) are used to get tokens to power interactions with Globus APIs, and SDK's GlobusApp will automatically cache and reload these tokens appropriately.

 .. note::